lawrennd/old_talks/_ml/modelling-things.md

 \include{_ml/includes/deep-models-and-generalization.md}

-\notes{An excellent characterisation of generalization is normally given by the bias-variance dilemma.
+\notes{An excellent characterization of generalization is normally given by the bias-variance dilemma.
 The bias-variance decomposition for regression models separates the generalization error into two components [@Geman:biasvariance92].}